-If our growth strategy is unsuccessful, our financial condition and results of operations could suffer and the market price of our common stock could decline
+If our growth strategy is unsuccessful, our financial condition and results of operations could suffer and the market price of our common stock could decline.

-Our ability to continue to increase our net sales and earnings depends, in large part, on opening new stores and operating our new and existing stores profitably.
+Our ability to continue to increase our net sales and earnings depends, in large part, on opening new stores and operating the new and existing stores profitably.
 We opened 40, 36 and 42 new stores in fiscal 2004, fiscal 2005, and fiscal 2006, respectively.
-We opened 23 new stores in the first half of fiscal 2007 and we expect to open an additional 20 to 22 new stores during the remainder of fiscal 2007.
+We expect to open 46 to 48 new stores in fiscal 2007.
 If we are unable to open all of these stores or operate them profitably, we may not achieve our forecasted sales and earnings growth targets.
 Additionally, growth of our store base will place increased demands on our operating, managerial and administrative resources and may lead to management and operating inefficiencies, including merchandising, personnel, distribution and integration problems.
 These demands and inefficiencies may cause deterioration in the financial performance of our individual stores and, therefore, our entire business.